A brief overview of "The Westphalia Waltz Story"

 “Westphalia Waltz” was the "B" side of "Jole Blon," sung by Cotton Collins.

-Cotton Collins, a gifted Texas fiddler, recorded the piece in 1946 with the Waco-area band the Lone Star Playboys, shortly after he returned from Germany, where he’d learned “Pytala Sie Pani” during World War II.
-The documentary explains how Collins may have chosen to name the tune after the small Texas village of Westphalia, just 35 miles south of Waco.
-After the Blue Bonnet Music Company release in 1946, the piece gained great popularity in the country music arena.
+Cotton Collins, a gifted Texas fiddler, recorded the piece in 1946 with the Waco-area band the Lone Star Playboys.
+Collins had re-interpreted the piece as a Texas fiddle waltz and named it after the small Texas village of Westphalia, just 34 miles south of Waco.
+After Collins registered the copyright in 1947, the tune gained great popularity in the country music arena.
 The Lone Star Playboys performed it frequently at gigs and on their daily radio show, broadcast at lunchtime on WACO in Waco.
-“Westphalia Waltz” was recorded by a long string of artists, notably Floyd Tillman (in 1947, on Columbia) and Hank Thompson in 1955, on Capitol Records.
-Thompson’s well-produced recording, with Capitol’s national promotion and distribution, elevated the Westphalia Waltz to national exposure, where it enchanted fiddlers and listeners alike.
+“Westphalia Waltz” was recorded by a long string of artists, notably Floyd Tillman (in 1947, on Columbia) and then Hank Thompson in 1955, on Capitol Records.
+Thompson’s well-produced recording, with Capitol’s national promotion and distribution, elevated the “Westphalia Waltz” to national exposure, where it enchanted fiddlers and listeners alike.

 cotton collins photo